berkeley-scf/python-bootcamp-2017/python.md

 **Exercises**

-- Using this string: `x = The ant wants what all ants want.`, solve the following string manipulation problems using string indexing, slicing, subsequence testing, and methods
+- Using this string: `x = 'The ant wants what all ants want.'`, solve the following string manipulation problems using string indexing, slicing, subsequence testing, and methods
     1. Convert the string to all lower case letters (don’t change x).
     2. Count the number of occurrences of the substring `ant`.
     3. Create a list of the words occurring in `x`.
 Make sure to remove